mxsm/document/Java/JSE/并发和多线程/AQS.md

     }

-    // Instrumentation and monitoring methods

-    /**
-     * Returns an estimate of the number of threads waiting to
-     * acquire.
-The value is only an estimate because the number of
-     * threads may change dynamically while this method traverses
-     * internal data structures.
-This method is designed for use in
-     * monitoring system state, not for synchronization
-     * control.
-     *
-     * @return the estimated number of threads waiting to acquire */ public final int getQueueLength() {
+    public final int getQueueLength() {
         int n = 0;
         for (Node p = tail; p != null; p = p.prev) {